 What is System Restore?

-A System Restore is a Microsoft Windows built-in facility tool helps you to remove any system changes that were made since the last time you remember your computer working correctly.
+A System Restore is a Microsoft Windows built-in facility tool that helps you to remove any system changes that were made since the last time you remember your computer working correctly.

 When may I need to use System Restore?